A great PPC campaign can make a huge difference for your business.

 1. How Much Experience Do You Have?

-Instead, you’re looking for answers that show the agency understands PPC beyond the basic structure.
+Instead, you’re looking for answers that show they understand PPC beyond the basic structure.

 You’re looking for examples of how they worked with similar clients to get great results.
 Look for them to share their stats, such as Cost-Per-Click (CPC), Cost-Per-Acquisition (CPA), and general return on investment information for previous clients.